Go to COMM 421 online assignments.

 To begin, though, we need to understand that in this class we are studying a particular kind of history: mass media history.
 What is that?
 Well, at its most simple, it's a study of a struggle--humanity's long struggle to communicate with others.
 Communicate, that means to dig out and interpret news, to offer opinion, to promote views.
 And the story of efforts to erect barriers to that flow of communication, either natural barriers of inadequate technology, or artificial barriers of censorship and control.
 Most of what we'll talk about is published, or broadcast, "mass media," as opposed to, say communication through private letters.

-Reading Two: The press and war
+The press and war

 I think it's interesting to begin a history of the mass media in a democracy like the United States by talking about a free press and communication when it's most awkward--that is, press coverage during wartime.
 Because for democracies war is not a normal state, and because pole are getting killed or the entire country may be threatened, the idea of freely telling everyone what's going on among the fighting men can get pretty controversial.